awsdocs/amazon-s3-developer-guide/doc_source/example-policies-s3.md

 In this example, you want two IAM users, Alice and Bob, to have access to your bucket, `examplebucket`, so that they can add, update, and delete objects\.
 However, you want to restrict each user’s access to a single folder in the bucket\.
 You might create folders with names that match the user names\.

 ```
-examplebucket
+awsexamplebucket1
    Alice/
    Bob/
 ```

 To grant each user access only to his or her folder, you can write a policy for each user and attach it individually\.
-For example, you can attach the following policy to user Alice to allow her specific Amazon S3 permissions on the `examplebucket/Alice` folder\.
+For example, you can attach the following policy to user Alice to allow her specific Amazon S3 permissions on the `awsexamplebucket1/Alice` folder\.

 ```
 {